-A good capital structure allows a business enterprise to utilize the available funds fully.
-When there is a properly-designed capital structure, financial requirements are determined and funds are raised in such proportions from various sources for the best possible utilization.
+A good capital structure allows a business enterprise to utilize the available funds of the share capital fully.
+When there is a properly-designed capital structure in the Hong Kong business, financial requirements are determined and funds are raised in such proportions from various sources for the best possible utilization.

-This also secures a company from over-capitalization and under-capitalization.
+This also secures a company from over-capitalization and under-capitalization in their share capital.

 The next important point is the return issue.
 To be precise, a good structure allows management to increase the profits of a company in the form of a higher return to the equity shareholders.

 The next two issues are the minimization of the cost of capital and solvency.
-A sound capital structure maximizes shareholders’ wealth through the minimization of the overall cost of capital.
+A sound structure maximizes shareholders’ wealth through the minimization of the overall cost of the share capital.

 This can also be achieved by incorporating long-term debt capital in the capital structure as the cost of debt capital is lower than the cost of equity or preference share capital since the interest on the debt is tax-deductible.

 When it comes to solvency, a good capital structure never allows a business enterprise to go for too much raising of debt capital because, at the time of low profits, the solvency is disturbed for mandatory payment of interest to the supplier of the debt.

 Now, let’s take a look at the general explanation of the rights related to shares according to Hong Kong company law.
 This would typically be included in the Articles of Association.

 - Shareholders are entitled to receive a dividend of the company when profits arise.

 - If the company should go through winding-off, they are entitled to the surplus of assets when all the debts incurred have been paid.